 10. Give a Safe Environment To Your Phone

-Faulty hardware and pressure from the software are the main reasons for Android phone overheating, however, external environment also play an important role.
-Make sure your phone is away from any type of heating sources, this includes warm clothes, your pocket, your backpack, the Sun, pillow and anything that could transmit heat to your phone.
+Faulty hardware and pressure from the software are the main reasons for Android phone overheating, however, the external environment also plays an important role.
+Make sure your phone is away from any type of heating sources, this includes warm clothes, your pocket, your backpack, the Sun, pillow, and anything that could transmit heat to your phone.
 If your phone is still overheating, put it in front of a fan to help it cool down faster.

 Is it Icy Cool Now?